Karanbyte07/DS-Course/README.md

-# DATA SCIENCE COURSE — Python for Data Science
+# Python for Data Science

 Welcome!
 This repository is a hands-on, notebook-first learning path for anyone starting Python for Data Science.
 It contains interactive Jupyter Notebooks that walk you step-by-step through core Python concepts with explanations, runnable examples, and exercises so you can practice as you learn.